mobilecoinofficial/grapevine/README.md

 goals.
 For instance,

 * Suppose Alice creates a message.
-* If the untrusted service operator then systematically dumps all messages from the bus, they can see what new message was created, because they can see what was there before and what was there after.
+* If the untrusted service operator then systematically dumps all messages (or message id's) from the bus, they can see what new message was created, because they can see what was there before and what was there after.
 * Suppose Bob receives the message and then deletes it.
-* If the untrusted service operator then systematically dumps all messages from the bus, they can see what message was deleted.
+* If the untrusted service operator then systematically dumps all messages (or message id's) from the bus, they can see what message was deleted.
 * The service operator infers that Alice sent a message to Bob.